This Fall I returned to Addis Ababa, Ethiopia for my second trip to help kids with facial deformities.

-We performed about multiple head and neck surgeries on this mission.
-On our first morning in the Yekatit 12 clinic we saw about 50 patients with the residents and faculty.
+We performed multiple head and neck surgeries on this mission.
+On our first morning in the Yekatit 12 clinic, we saw about 50 patients with the residents and faculty.
 We signed many up for surgery.
-Unfortunately were not able to operate on all of the patients we signed up for surgery because of lack of water or electricity outages.
+Unfortunately, we were not able to operate on all of the patients we signed up for surgery because of lack of water or electricity outages.

-(Black Lion Hospital, Addis Ababa, Ethiopia) Performing emergent tracheostomy in 3-month-old girl with congenital brain malformation causing breathing abnormalities.
+(Black Lion Hospital, Addis Ababa, Ethiopia) Performing emergent tracheostomy in three-month-old girl with congenital brain malformation causing breathing abnormalities.
 Left to right: Dr. Asnake, Dr. Medhanie, me.

-(Black Lion Hospital, Addis Ababa, Ethiopia) 3-month-old girl breathing better one day after emergent tracheostomy.
+(Black Lion Hospital, Addis Ababa, Ethiopia) three-month-old girl breathing better one day after emergent tracheostomy.

 We have been in the planning stages of developing a soft tissue course and a temporal bone course for the Black Lion Residents on one of our future trips.
 Yekatit 12 Hospital is in need of surgical instruments and especially plates and screws to fix facial fractures.

 We sponsored the 1st Tikur Anbessa Surgical Conference & CME.
 The event was a success with outstanding presentations by both Ethiopian and American physicians.
 There were lively discussions about logistics of how to improve The Black Lion Hospital.
-And there was even entertainment was provided by Comedian Blank.
+There was even entertainment, which was provided by Comedian Blank.
 I served as master of ceremonies and gave a presentation on facial soft tissue trauma.
 Much credit goes to Dr. Sandra Skovlund, Amy Tofte, Dr. Richard Solazzi, and the many other US and Ethiopian volunteers.
 We look forward to next year’s conference.

-I look can’t wait to return back to Addis Ababa next year!
+I can’t wait to return back to Addis Ababa next year!